CaptainCodeman/rdx-model/readme.md

 export const routeMatcher = createMatcher(routes)
 ```

 We'll import the exported `routeMatcher` and use it to create a `routingPlugin` instance, this will provide us with route information in our state.
-We then use the `createStore` helper to create an instance of the `rdx` store.
+We then use the `createStore` helper to create an instance of the `rdx` store and this time we'll decorate it with the `devtools` and `persist` enhancers that the `rdx` package provides so we get the integration with Redux DevTools plus state persistence using `localStorage`.
 It's only slightly more complex than the first example:

 store/index.ts
 ```ts